scrabbletank/farhome-rules/rulesdoc.md

 When you make a roll, you may reroll up to your charisma worth of dice.
 This can be used twice, after which you must take a long rest to regain this feat.

 #### Durable
-When making a defense roll each crit defend you roll negates two crit successes in the attack roll for features or abilities that gain benefits from criticals.
+When taking damage from any source you may reroll 1 wound die, taking the new value.

 #### Hunter
 Choose an enemy type: goblinoid, beast, humanoid, giant, dragon, fey, demon, undead, outsider, monstrosity.
 Attacks, maneuvers, spellcasting and skill checks against this creature type gain 1 superior die.

-#### Medium Armor Expert
-You do not take penalities to initiative, spellcasting, or dexterity checks while wearing medium armor as long as you meet the strength requirement.
-In addition, when you are the target of an attack, you may reroll a single defense die as long as the attack did not crit.

-#### Heavy Armor Expert
+#### Armor Expert
-You do not take penalities to initiative, spellcasting, or dexterity checks while wearing heavy armor as long as you meet the strength requirement.
-In addition, you negate the effects of a single crit die when the target of an attack.
-The crit still counts as 2 successes, but does not trigger effects from critial hits.
+You reduce the penalties of wearing armor to 1 Bad die for medium armor and 1 Terrible die for Heavy armor.
+When making a defense roll you ignore the first crit rolled against you.
+The crit still counts as 2 successes but does not trigger critical hit effects.

 #### Quick Healing
 You gain 4 Healing Surges instead of 3 each long rest.
 When rolling Healing Surges, roll 4 wound dice instead of 3.